 Paid software, on the other hand, offers automation and advanced features that a simple spreadsheet can’t.
 Think automatic bank transaction imports, professional report generation, and receipt scanning.
 While these come with a monthly or annual fee, the time they save can be well worth the price, allowing you to focus on growing your portfolio instead of on manual data entry.

-Match Your Choice to Your Portfolio Size
+Does Your Portfolio Size Matter?

 The size of your real estate portfolio is one of the biggest factors in this decision.
 If you’re a DIY landlord with one or two properties, a free spreadsheet is likely all you need.
 You can easily track income and expenses manually without it becoming a major time commitment.
 Your bookkeeping needs are straightforward, and a simple, well-organized template will get the job done effectively.